rmnigm/py-cp3/README.md

 This is a repository containing numerical algorithms in Python for mathematical modelling.
 The task author is Stanislav Alekseevich Bober, teacher of [Python course](https://www.hse.ru/edu/courses/646488730) at HSE University.

-Tasks are mostly computationally complex problems from physics or mathematical modelling, which require creating a high-performance model and creating visualizations.
-Code is annotated in russian language.
+Tasks are mostly computationally complex problems from physics or mathematical modelling, which require creating a high-performance model and different visualizations.
+Solutions are annotated in russian language mostly (except docstrings for functions).

 **Currently solved:**
 - Ferromagnetic energy Izing model
 - Lyapunov's fractal interactive map